MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

 The Mirantis Kubernetes Engine (MKE) 4 configuration file contains an opinionated configuration on how to set up the MKE cluster.

-In the configuration file, you can:
+With the MKE configuration file, you can:

 - Define the number of nodes in the cluster.
 - Define ways to access the nodes.
 - Enable or disable certain MKE 4 features.

-The configuration file is translated into a more complex blueprint that contains the granular details on how to set up the cluster.
+Once set, the MKE configuration file is translated into a more complex blueprint that contains the granular details on how to set up the cluster.

 ## Create configuration